Steve Lillebuen

 Steve Lillebuen is a Canadian author and journalist.
 He divides his time between Australia and Canada.

 Background

-Born in Edmonton, Alberta, Lillebuen graduated from the University of Alberta with a Bachelor of Arts degree And later Monash University, where he completed a PhD in journalism.
+Born in Edmonton, Alberta, Lillebuen graduated from the University of Alberta with a Bachelor of Arts degree and later attended Monash University, where he completed a PhD in journalism.
 At the University of Alberta, he served as an editor and writer for The Gateway, the campus newspaper.

 In 2004, Lillebuen founded the Gateway Alumni Association (GAA), an official chapter of the University of Alberta's alumni association, and served as its first president.

 As of 2019, Lillebuen teaches investigative journalism at MacEwan University in Edmonton, Alberta.

 Career in Journalism

 Lillebuen has been widely published across Canada and Australia, and has worked as a journalist at newswire agencies The Canadian Press and Australian Associated Press.